juniorsundarCasual/TGT/vault/volume-4.chapter-288.md

 "Well, my first thought was to work towards a merging-"

-"I don't wish to lose myself into you," the Other Guy denied decisively.
+"I don't wish to lose myself in you," the Other Guy denied decisively.

 "Don't think of it that way.
 Think of it as gaining something," Guy assuaged.

 "Package it however you want, but the end result won't be me."

 "I figured that you would say that," Guy said with a sigh.
-"Which is why I present you an alternative.
+"Which is why I present you with an alternative.
 It will be a bit more difficult."

 "A system that satisfies both parties," Guy proposed.
 "Rules, conditions, and so on."